NCH-BPC-Informatics/pedmatch-arch-docs/scenarios/README.md

 ## Outstanding Questions
 * If we receive additional specimens can we send receive messsages? (could be more of the same or new stuff)
+* How to mark/trigger failures so that messages are sent